 March is always an incredible month at Watkins Landmark.
-Not only is it one of the busiest months of the year for our company, it is also a month of many celebrations and milestone events.
+Not only is it one of the busiest months of the year for our company, but it is also a month of many celebrations and milestone events.
 Although I don’t think any previous March in the past can really compare to March 2017.

 We had our annual suite for the opening weekend at the BNP Paribas Open.
 This celebration was especially significant as we just finished our largest and most difficult project to date at the Indian Wells Tennis Garden.
 In just 11 months we completely gutted and renovated Stadium #1, which is the 2nd largest tennis stadium in the world.
 We also celebrated the 10th anniversary for two of our cornerstone employees: Dan Poulton and Oscar Iniguez.
 And I would be remiss if I didn’t mention our annual St. Patrick’s Day celebration organized by Jamie Melsheimer.
-Since we are an Irish owned company, we tend to go all out for St. Patrick’s Day.
+Since we are an Irish-owned company, we tend to go all out for St. Patrick’s Day.
 This year was our biggest celebration to date.
 Contained in this month’s newsletter is an article on the BNP Paribas Open.
 As I mentioned above, it was an incredible celebration for Watkins Landmark this year.
 We also have an article on the completion of our Sacred Heart project which was our first project in Coronado.
-Our last project article is on the Paseo Marriott project, which is located in the El Paseo shopping distract of Palm Desert.
+Our last project article is on the Paseo Marriott project, which is located in the El Paseo shopping district of Palm Desert.
 It is our first Marriott hotel and an Autograph series to boot!
 The article notes 365 days on the project with no accidents.
 Safety is our number one priority at Watkins Landmark.
 “At the end of the day, everybody goes home safe”, is our safety mantra.

-As is our custom, we have listed our in-house promotions and new hires in our Company Culture section of our newsletter.
+As is our custom, we have listed our in-house promotions and new hires in the Company Culture section of our newsletter.
 Please keep your comments and suggestions on our newsletter coming!
 We appreciate the comments and use the suggestions to improve our news bulletin.

 BNP Paribas Open